JSQLParser/JSqlParser/README.md

 ## Maven Repository

 At the moment I created a github maven repository.
-Starting from now I will deploy here.
+Starting from now I will deploy there.
-To use it here is the repository configuration:
+To use it this is the repository configuration:

 ```xml
 <repositories>